You are here

 1. Purpose

-This policy statement indicates the directions the National Library of Australia takes in preserving its digital collections, and in collaborating with others to enable the preservation of other digital information resources.
+This statement outlines the National Library of Australia’s policy on preserving its digital collections, and collaborating with others to preserve digital information resources.

-The Library’s digital preservation program forms part of its overarching Preservation Program.
-This policy should be read in conjunction with the Library’s Preservation Policy and other policy documents and guidelines relevant to the way digital resources are created, selected, acquired, described and accessed, which can be found at Policy & planning and Policy and practice statement.
-Of particular relevance are the Library’s Collection Development Policy, Collection Digitisation Policy, and documents describing web archiving intentions and activities.
+The Library’s digital preservation program forms part of its overarching Preservation Program which covers all formats of material the Library collects.
+This policy should be read in conjunction with the Library’s general Preservation Policy and other policy documents and guidelines relevant to the way digital resources are created, selected, acquired, described and accessed.
+These can be found on the Library’s website at Policy & planning and Policy and practice statement.
+Of particular relevance are the Library’s Collection Development Policy, Collection Digitisation Policy and Collection Preservation Intent Statements.

 2. The objectives of the Library’s digital preservation activities